 And do you know that you can't get any sympathy whatsoever for reverse racism?

-Because people just say, you can't be.
+Because people just say, you can't be racist against white people.

-racist against white people you can't be racist against white men, especially because they have all the power, the patriarchy.
+You can't be racist against white men, especially, because they have all the power, the patriarchy.

-So by definition, there's no such thing as being racist against white men.
+So, by definition, there's no such thing as being racist against white men.

-So that's what would happen if you say, it's reverse racism.
+So, that's what would happen if you say, it's reverse racism.

 It's reverse.

-Doesn't leave a mark.
+Doesn't work, doesn't leave a mark.

-But if you agree that systemic racism is real, and I do, it does seem like there's sort of a ripple effect from slavery that is very real in the United States.
+But if you agree that systemic racism is real, and I do, it does seem like there's a sort of a ripple effect from slavery that is very real in the United States.

 And I don't think that your argument is helped by denying it and saying things like, well, name a law where there's some disadvantage to blacks.